IT Facilities & Support Resources

 - Connecting to your chemistry shared Network Drives

 Right-click on the My Computer icon, and select Map Network Drive.
-Set the Drive letter to be H:, and in the Folder box, enter \\samba.chem.gla.ac.uk\homes
+Use any free drive-letter, and in the Folder box, enter \\beaker.chem.gla.ac.uk\homes

 Then click on 'different user name', and enter your Chemistry username and password using: